nkinke-butemwe/MediVault/README.md

 ### 3. Create the PostgreSQL database

-Open your PostgreSQL client (pgAdmin, DBeaver, or the `psql` terminal) and run:
+Open pgAdmin or psql and run:

 ```sql
 CREATE DATABASE medivault;